xhubio/graph-tdg-model/doc/README.md

 | parentRamp | <code>object</code> | The time ramp of the parent object |
 | parentIndex | <code>object</code> | An object with a 'start' and 'end' property. |

-* <a name="module.exports"></a>

-## module.exports()
-Create the time ramp and dependencies between the objects.
-Defines how many object should be created for each iteration

-The created data ramo looks like this:
- {
- 		"<objectName>": {
-    		"<iteration>": {
-       "add"    : 5,												// how many objects will be added in this iteration "sum"    : 123											// how many objects where already added by this and the other iterations "parent" : "<parentObjectName>",		// only set if this is not a root object "dist"   : [[0,16], [17,45], [46,66], [67,97]] // how many new objectz belong to which parent }
- }
-The 'dist' property is an array.
-Each position in this array references the parent element.
-In this example the parent has 4 elements.
-The first parent element will get the child element 0 to 16.
-So the elements in the sub array defining a range of elements.

-**Kind**: static method of <code>module</code>

 * * *